bumble bee on blue baptisia flowers

 Trees & Shrubs

-• If your azaleas, rhododendrons, and other spring-flowering shrubs are growing too large, prune them after they blooming.
+• If your azaleas, rhododendrons, and other spring-flowering shrubs are growing too large, prune them after they are finished blooming.

 • Thin out interior boxwood branches to improve air circulation and reduce disease problems such as volutella canker.
 Also, look out for boxwood blight.